-The Report covers activities in the period from 1 January 2019 through to 31 December 2019.
+The Report covers activities in the period from 1 January 2020 through to 31 December 2020.

-The Committee was reappointed at the end of 2018 and values the opportunity to continue monitoring research, both here and overseas, in relation to understanding the impact of sound from wind turbines on sleep and health, in particular.
+Reappointed at the end of 2018, the Committee values the opportunity to continue monitoring research, both here and overseas, in relation to understanding the impact of sound from wind turbines on sleep and health, in particular.